nasjonalmuseet/DiMu-API-documentation/readme.md

 <b>Object type [*Yakusha-e*]:</b>

 With a specified number of rows returned.
 100 rows is maximum.
-The resultat can be paged with the `start` parameter.
+The response can be paged with the `start` parameter.

 http://api.dimu.org/api/solr/select?q=*&fq=identifier.owner:NMK*&fq=artifact.name:Yakusha-e&wt=json&rows=100&api.key=hack4no